 The policies and regulations below must be strictly enforced.

-We highly recommend to protect yourself with a trip cancellation insurance.
-All changes and cancellations must be provided in writing.
+We highly recommend that you protect yourself with a trip cancellation insurance including medical coverage.

 Click on the link below for more details:

 Most countries require that a passport be valid for six months beyond the completion of a trip.
-If your passport expires sooner than that, you must apply to renew your passport.
-If you are not a US citizen please check with the respective consulate or a visa agency for the latest requirements.
+If your passport expires before September 27, 2022, you must apply to renew your passport.
+If you are not a US citizen please check with the consulate of Spain or a visa agency for the latest requirements.
 You will also need a re-entry permit to return to the USA.